-This document and all of the information contained in it, including without limitation all text, data, graphs, charts (collectively, the Information") are the property of Institutional Shareholder Services Inc. ("ISS"), its subsidiaries, or in some cases third-party suppliers.
-The Information may not be reproduced or disseminated in whole or in part without prior written permission of ISS.
+This document and all of the information contained in it, including without limitation all text, data, graphs, and charts (collectively, the "Information") is the property of Institutional Shareholder Services Inc. (ISS), its subsidiaries, or, in some cases third party suppliers.